 (Source: Business Insider)

-Email campaigns were the undisputed king of digital marketing but affiliate marketing stats show that the tables are turning.
-AM generates at least as much as email marketing, contributing to about 15% of the total revenue made through digital marketing efforts.
-Mind you, these numbers are to be updated soon and it is very likely that in 2019 affiliate marketing already overtook email.
+Email campaigns were the undisputed king of digital marketing, but affiliate marketing stats show that the tables are turning.
+AM generates at least as much as email marketing, contributing to about 16% of the total revenue made through digital marketing efforts.

 4. PeerFly boasts over a quarter of a million publisher accounts.

 PeerFly is the largest affiliate marketing network in the world.
 It has 75,000 active publisher accounts around the globe and over 250,000 accounts in total that are responsible for more than 1 billion clicks and a massive 8 million transactions.
 Not too shabby, eh?

 5. Awin affiliates earned over $915 million last year.

 Awin recently acquired ShareASale, another major network in the affiliate field.
 Boasting an impressive portfolio and history, the network distributed $915 million among its contributors in 2021 alone.
 Who are no less than 211,000.
 Other top affiliate programs include Amazon Affiliates, eBay Partner Network, Rakuten Linkshare, Clickbank, and many more.

 6. 81% of brands rely on affiliate programs.

 Affiliate marketing is popular among brands and publishers alike because it involves a very small investment.
 It is a performance-based form of marketing, meaning that advertisers pay only what they get for, while better-performing publishers are incentivized by increased income.